Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 - Georgia has two wins against the spread in three games this season.

-- Georgia's games this year have gone over the total in two out of three opportunities (66.7%).
+- Georgia's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- Georgia is 1-1 against the spread and 2-0 overall in games when it records more than 28.3 points.
+- Georgia is 1-1 against the spread and 2-0 overall this season when the team puts up more than 28.3 points.

-- The Bulldogs rack up 428.7 yards per game, 35 more yards than the 393.7 the Commodores allow per contest.
+- The Bulldogs average 428.7 yards per game, 35 more yards than the 393.7 the Commodores allow per contest.

-- In games that Georgia picks up over 393.7 yards, the team is 1-1 against the spread and 2-0 overall.
+- Georgia is 1-1 against the spread and 2-0 overall when the team picks up over 393.7 yards.

-- The Bulldogs have turned the ball over five more times (6 total) than the Commodores have forced a turnover (1) this season.
+- The Bulldogs have turned the ball over six times this season, five more turnovers than the Commodores have forced (1).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.